Arrangements of Spheres and Projective Spaces: Arrangements of Spheres

 For the sake of notational simplicity we will denote the dual cell complex by $\F^*(\A)$ (and by $\F^*$ if the context is clear).
-The symbols $C, D$ will denote vertices of $\F^*$ and the symbol $F^k$ will denote a $k$-cell dual to the codimension $k$-face $F$ of $\A$.
-Note that a $0$-cell $C$ is a vertex of a $k$-cell $F^k$ in $\F^*$ if and only if the closure $\overline{C}$ of the corresponding chamber contains the $(l-k)$-face $F$.
-The action of the faces on chambers that was introduced above is also valid for the dual cells.
-The symbol $F^k\circ C$ will denote the vertex of $F^k$ which is dual to the unique chamber closest to $C$.
+Note that a $0$-cell $C^*$ is a vertex of a $k$-cell $F^*$ in $\F^*$ if and only if the closure $\overline{C}$ of the corresponding chamber contains the $(l-k)$-face $F$.
+The action of the faces on chambers that was introduced in Definition \ref{def351} is also valid for the dual cells.
+The symbol $F^*\circ C^*$ will denote the vertex of $F^*$ which is dual to the unique chamber closest to $C$.

-Given a hypersphere arrangement $\A$ in $S^l$ construct a regular CW complex $Sal(\A)$ of dimension $l$ as follows:
+Given a sphere arrangement $\A$ in $S^l$ construct a regular $l$-complex $Sal(\A)$ as follows: